-Yes, you can.
-MBA programs are changing.
-Different MBA programs are designed to meet different goals.
-Students who want to complete their MBA early in their career have the opportunity to select an MBA program designed specifically for recent college graduates and students with one to three years of experience who are seeking their first professional position.
-These programs are generally referred to as “early career” MBA programs because they provide early career students the full range of real professional experience, knowledge, and the career management tools needed to succeed as early career professionals.
+Yes, you can!
+MBA programs are changing and are designed to meet specific goals.
+Students with little or no professional work experience can now choose an MBA program specifically designed to prepare them for their first professional position and beyond.
+These programs are generally called “early career” MBA programs, because they provide early career students the full range of professional experience, knowledge, network and career management tools needed for successful careers.

 How Should I Choose an MBA Program if I Do Not Have Work Experience?

-• Choose a full-time MBA program that emphasizes experiential learning and career services.
-This is important because early career students build the professional experience employers value through participating in client consulting projects, internships, professional organizations, mentor programs, networking opportunities, etc. Although, many MBA programs admit students without work experience, only a handful are actually designed for early career students.
+- Choose a full-time MBA program with multiple opportunities for experiential learning and professional career development.
+Hands-on learning, internships, client consulting projects, mentor programs and networking opportunities are important keys to success for early career students.
+Although, many MBA programs admit students without work experience, only a few are truly designed for early career students.

-Investing in an early career MBA has career, economic and strategic benefits.
+Investing in an early career MBA has career, economic and personal benefits.

-• An early career MBA has all the benefits of a traditional MBA program and more.
+- An early career MBA has the career benefits of a traditional MBA program, and more.

-• Financial ROI for a graduate degree is generally higher when you complete your degree earlier in your career.
-Starting salaries can be markedly higher than with an undergraduate degree.
-Early career MBA graduates have more years of their work life during which they can earn higher salaries and their MBA opportunity cost is reduced.
+- Financial ROI for a graduate degree is generally higher when completed early in your career.
+Starting salaries are usually higher than with an undergraduate degree, and graduates have more years of their work life during which they can earn higher salaries.

 The Bottom Line

-Willamette University’s full-time MBA program is specifically designed for Early Career students.
+You don’t have to wait until you have years of work experience to jump-start your career with an MBA.
+Willamette University’s full-time MBA program is specifically designed for early career students.
 As one of the first early career MBA programs in the country, we are happy to answer your questions.